krisht/Game-of-Set/README.md

 There are multiple reasons as to why you can't join a game, including:

 * There are already 4 people in a game!
 Each game only takes a maximum of four people.
 Either choose a game with less than 4 people or create a new game!
-* The game listings are not refreshed!
-Refresh the game listing by clicking the blue "REFRESH" button
+* The game you're trying to join no longer exists.
+Refresh the game listing by clicking the blue "REFRESH" button!